v01d-cypher/image2sgf/README.md

 I used this script to convert images of the Korean Problem Academy tsumego to SGF.

 Variables in the script must be tweaked for the images you are trying to convert.
+* Change BORDER, INTERVAL and OFFSET.
+* Use ORIGIN_CORNER and TARGET_CORNER to move the image to a different corner of the board

-They are currently set for the KPA problems I had.
+They are currently configured for the KPA problems I had.

 To use the script:
 `python2 image2sgf.py 'folder/with/images/'`